venkatesan1412/Twitter-Data-Scraper/README.md

 # Twitter Scraper

+Twitter Scraper is a Python application that allows you to scrape tweets containing a specified keyword within a given date range.
+The scraped data can be displayed in a dataframe, uploaded to a MongoDB database, and downloaded in CSV or JSON format.

 ## Workflow

 * The user inputs a keyword, start date, end date, and number of tweets to scrape in the Streamlit app.